Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ### Li et al., 2020

-- Li, Y., **Tong, K. K.** et al., 2020.
-Testing the associations among social axioms, school belonging, and flourishing in university students: a two‐year longitudinal study. *Applied Psychology: Health and Well‐Being*.
+- Li, Y., **Tong, K. K.**, Tao, V. Y., Zhang, M. X., & Wu, A. M. (2020).
+Testing the associations among social axioms, school belonging, and flourishing in university students: a two‐year longitudinal study. *Applied Psychology: Health and Well‐Being*, *12*(3), 749-769. https://doi.org/10.1111/aphw.12205

+---

 ### What is it about?

 - To investigate temporal stability of social axioms (generalized social beliefs)